-A Fund's consideration of non-financial information, such as sustainability and governance factors, may reduce or increase its exposure to certain issuers, industries, sectors, regions or countries or cause the Fund to forego certain investment opportunities which may lower the performance of the Fund.
+A Fund's consideration of non-financial information, such as sustainability and governance factors, may reduce or increase its exposure to certain issuers, industries, sectors, regions or countries or cause a Fund to forego certain investment opportunities which may lower the performance of a Fund.
 A Fund's consideration of such factors as part of its investment process may make it perform differently from a fund that relies solely or primarily on financial metrics.
 Sustainable investing is qualitative and subjective by nature, and there is no guarantee that the criteria used by Matthews or any judgment exercised by Matthews will reflect the opinions of any particular investor.
 In addition, Matthews may utilize third party data to evaluate sustainability and governance factors which may be incomplete or inaccurate and cause Matthews to incorrectly assess such characteristics of a security or issuer.
-(See additional risk disclosure for the Matthews Emerging Markets Sustainable Future Fund on page 8).